-Teacher Appreciation Day, held annually on the first Tuesday of May, honors educators and showcases their vital role in shaping students' lives.
+Teacher Appreciation Day is held annually on the first Tuesday of May.
+It honors educators and their vital role in shaping students' lives.

 As a key moment within National Teacher Appreciation Week, which spans the entire first whole week of May, this day underlines the importance of recognizing teachers for their tireless dedication and unwavering commitment to nurturing their students' academic and personal development.

-At the heart of Teacher Appreciation Day is raising public consciousness about the value of education and inspiring students, parents, and communities to rally behind their educators.
+At the heart of Teacher Appreciation Day is raising public consciousness about the value of education.
+The day seeks to inspire students, parents, and communities to rally behind their educators.

-This day encourages everyone to show gratitude in various ways, from penning sincere thank-you notes and offering meaningful gifts to volunteering in schools.
+This day encourages everyone to show gratitude, from penning sincere thank-you notes and offering meaningful gifts to volunteering in schools.

 Read on to learn more about how you can recognize teachers' essential role and understand the background of this observance.